6Hossam-Ali9/Bld-Udemy-React/README.md

 I have used React as a frontend framework, also I have used Tailwind for the first time as my CSS framework.

+## necessary step:

+You will have to run

+### json-server --watch src/data/db.json --port 3004
+so you have your db running on port 3004

 ## Available Scripts

 In the project directory, you can run: